cuelang/cuelang.org/content/en/docs/concepts/logic.md

 If such a constraint also contains sensible defaults, however, it simultaneously validates _and_ reduces boilerplate.[$^2$](#footnotes)

-This ability of constraints to simultaneously enforce constraints and remove boilerplate was a key factor in the success of the typed feature structure systems that inspired the creation of CUE.
+This ability to simultaneously enforce constraints and remove boilerplate was a key factor in the success of the typed feature structure systems that inspired the creation of CUE. <!--(jba) add footnote -->

 This property is also useful in automation.
 The `cue trim` tool can automatically remove boilerplate from configurations